Bjastkuliar/TraderHeadsScript/README.md

 to the various skins in different formats.
 For the `texture` you are looking for the `value` format listed under the "For Developers" section (at least on that site).

-## Implementation of generated files
+## Modding the original datapack
 The script simply appends new lines to the `add_trade.mcfunction` file of the plugin.
-When compiling and executing the source, you will need to specify the **absolute path** at which the file currently resides (either the folder or the actual *.mcfunction* file)
+When running the script, you will be asked for the **absolute path** at which the file currently resides (either the folder or the actual *.mcfunction* file)